Updated: Jul 20

 Sitting in front of a person who can “write the check” to fund your business doesn’t have to feel like you’re on trial before the Supreme Court.
 Honest.

 When you prepare, anticipate and are concise you speak from a place of power not weakness.
-First, let’s imagine you’re the brains behind a knock it out of the park product.
+Let’s imagine you’re the brains behind a knock it out of the park product.

-For some this is perhaps “Business 101.”
+Maybe this is “Business 101,” for you.
 Yet mastery of the basics will take you from idea, to execution, to business growth and perhaps to a Fortune 500 company.

 A word on the check writers.

-Know the answers to the questions below and then some.
+Know the answers to the questions before the investor asks and then some.
 You’ll increase your funding chances ten-fold.
 Hint.
 It’s okay to see yourself sitting in the corner office, reviewing the company’s billion dollar financials.
 However, before picking furniture for your corner office, let’s do a testing 1-2-3 on your investor pitch.